-It has also been noticed that they cause an initial rise followed by a fall in blood-pressure, and an increase in the number and depth of respirations, as well as in the amount of oxygen absorbed and carbonic acid eliminated.
-The internal respiration of the tissues, or exchanges between the tissues and blood, being augmented, there is a consequent increase in the amount of heat produced, and in the quantity of urine and urinary extractives eliminated by the kidneys.
+It has also been noticed that they cause an increase in blood-pressure, and in the number and depth of respirations, as well as in the amount of oxygen absorbed and carbonic acid eliminated.
+The internal respiration of the tissues, or exchanges between the tissues and blood, being increased, there is a consequent increase in the amount of heat produced, and in the quantity of urine and urinary extractives eliminated by the kidneys.